orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

   value="save-draft send"/>
 ```

-This places "Save" and "Send" buttons on the page.
-Each button is automatically associated with processes of the same names (`save-draft` and `send`).
-These particular buttons and process names are standard, but we can override them specifically for our form.
+This places a `save-draft` and `send` buttons on the page.
+Their default labels are "Save" and "Send".
+Each button is
+automatically associated with processes of the same names, `save-draft` and `send`.
+These particular buttons and
+process names are standard, but we can override them specifically for our form.
 Again, this is done with a property:

 ```xml
 <property